digital-asset/daml/daml-lf/spec/daml-lf-1.rst

   Round the big decimal according to the given ``MathContext``.

+* ``SET_SCALE_BIGDECIMAL : 'RoundingMode' -> 'Int' -> 'BigDecimal' -> 'BigDecimal'``

+  Change the scale of the given ``BigDecimal`` while keeping the numerical value equal.
+If the value cannot be represented exactly at the given scale, it will be rounded according to the given ``RoundingMode``.
+This can only happen if the scale is decreased.

 * ``TO_TEXT_BIGDECIMAL : 'BigDecimal' → 'Text'``

   Returns the numeric string representation of the bigdecimal.
 The result